Create and Edit Private Content in Personal Space

 When Tableau Catalog is enabled in your work environment, the information about workbooks you save in your Personal Space is indexed by Catalog.
 These workbooks are included in lineage counts, however, only you can see the workbooks.
 Furthermore, users who browse through the lineage tool see Permissions required instead of information about workbooks in your Personal Space.

 When a workbook is in Personal Space, some functionality is disabled, including share, metrics, comments, alerts, and subscriptions.
 Existing alerts and subscriptions to you will continue running, but alerts and subscriptions to others will fail, since the content is now private.
 Metrics can’t be created in Personal Space but will continue to work if a connected workbook is moved there.
+(The legacy Metrics feature was retired in February 2024 for Tableau Cloud and will be retired in Tableau Server version 2024.2.
+For more information, see Create and Troubleshoot Metrics (Retired).)

 These limitations are removed when the workbook is moved or saved to another location.
 For example, if a workbook contains comments and moves to Personal Space, existing comments are hidden.
 Comments restore when the workbook is moved to another location.